fieldtrip/website/example/stats/neighbours.md

 You can edit this structure to add and remove neighbours.
 Note that if you remove a neighbour from one channel, you probably also want to remove it the opposite way around.
 In general we would consider neighbours symmetric, i.e., if channel "A" is a neighbour of channel "B", channel "B" will also be the neighbour of "A".

-While editing this tructure, you would repeatedly evaluate it in MATLAB to update the `neighbours` structure in memory and repeatedly use **[ft_neighbourplot](/reference/ft_neighbourplot)** to show the neighbours.
+While editing this structure, you would repeatedly evaluate it in MATLAB to update the `neighbours` structure in memory and repeatedly use **[ft_neighbourplot](/reference/ft_neighbourplot)** to show the neighbours.

 ## Neighbours using the graphical user interface